-The group, who meet on a monthly basis, are involved in a variety of activities and events in the park from practical tasks such as tree planting, staining benches and development of the Forest School area, as well as setting out the Remembrance Crosses on the banking in preparation for the Service.
-Their activities and events are publicised through press releases in the local papers, posters in the onsite notice boards, posters and flyers sent to the local schools and displayed in the library, shops, cafes and churches as well as their Facebook Page.
+The group, who meet on a monthly basis, are involved in a variety of activities and events in the park from practical tasks such as tree planting and assisting the Ranger in creating a new woodland path and Forest School area, as well as running events such as the Christmas Lantern Parade through the Park which is incorporated into the wider Christmas light switch on event in the town.
+Their activities and events are publicised through press releases in the local papers, posters in the on-site notice boards, posters and flyers sent to the local schools and displayed in the library, shops, cafes and churches as well as their Facebook Page.